dpriscal/stop_loss_calculator/README.md

 docker run -it stop_loss_calculator:latest bash
 ```

-If you do not specify a target the resulting image will be the last image defined which in our case is the 'production' image.
+If you do not specify a target, the resulting image will be the last stage defined, which in our case is the production image.

-To run the project in your local machine:
+To run the project on your local machine:

 ```shell
 docker run --rm -it -p 127.0.0.1:8000:8000 stop_loss_calculator